Limited Clients. Proven Results.

 Fine up to $750 and a jail sentence up to 90 days.

-Call the Speeding Ticket Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Speeding Ticket Lawyers in Walton Hills, Ohio, 44146.
+Call the Speeding Ticket Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Speeding Ticket Attorneys in Walton Hills, Ohio, 44146.

 It is prima-facie lawful, in the absence of a lower limit declared or established pursuant to this section by the director of transportation or local authorities, for the operator of a motor vehicle, trackless trolley, or streetcar to operate the same at a speed not exceeding the following: